 What is a Concealer?

 Concealers are usually not given as many accolades as they truly deserve.
 Although small, they make a huge difference in every look.
-Once applied, it amplifies skin complexion while smoothing uninvited pimples, covering blemishes and dark under eyes.
+Once applied, it amplifies skin complexion while smoothing uninvited pimples, covering blemishes and dark under the eyes.
 Concealers are helpful additions to any makeup routine.

 Concealers are very versatile and can be used for the following;